matthias-reis/carda-gatsby/content/articles/2024/10/maciek-stepniewski-interview-en.md

 subTitle: '"If we Stop Industrial Animal Exploitation, We‘ll Probably Fix Many Other Problems at the Same Time"'
 type: article
 typeName: Interview
-description: 'Maciek Stępniewski (Haunted) just realeased his new album, "Somewhere Along".
+description: 'Maciek Stępniewski (Haunting) just realeased his new album, "Somewhere Along".
 Read my interview and learn about his music and his vegan journey.'
 labels:
   - Musik
   - Band